verkkokauppacom/parallel-phpunit/README.md

     phpunit [phpunit switches] <test_file>

-There is a maximum limit of parallel phpunit commands (controlled by switch --pu-thread) and only this amount of concurrent test executions are running at the same time.
+There is a maximum limit of parallel phpunit commands (controlled by switch --pu-threads) and only this amount of concurrent test executions are running at the same time.
 The rest of the executions are waiting for some running test execution to finnish.